Lacon-, Shrub- and Parity-Decompositions: Characterizing Transductions of Bounded Expansion Classes: Introduction

+Such algorithmic results build upon structural decompositions of the corresponding graph classes.
+In this paper, we characterize structurally bounded expansion via \emph{lacon-decompositions}, \emph{shrub-decompositions} and \emph{parity-decompositions}.
+The techniques we introduce were later used to provide \emph{quasi-bush decompositions}~\cite{dreier2022treelike} of similar flavor for structurally nowhere dense classes, which were in turn an important ingredient for the aforementioned model-checking algorithm on these classes~\cite{mcsnd}.

+Before, bounded expansion classes have been characterized via \emph{low shrubdepth covers}, where shrubdepth~\cite{de2019shrub,originalshrubdepth} can be understood as a dense equivalent to treedepth.
+This nicely complements the characterization of bounded expansion via \emph{low treedepth covers}~\cite{nevsetvril2015low}.

 We should mention another important approach to obtain dense, structurally simple graph classes.
 Bonnet, Kim, Thomass{\'e} and Watrigant~\cite{twinwidth1} introduce a graph parameter called \emph{twinwidth} that captures many interesting non-monotone graph classes.
 The authors provide an algorithm that --- given an appropriate twinwidth contraction sequence --- solves the first-order model-checking problem in linear fpt time~\cite{twinwidth1}.
-The notion of bounded twinwidth is orthogonal to structurally bounded expansion or structurally nowhere denseness.
+Bounded twinwidth is orthogonal to structurally bounded expansion or structurally nowhere denseness.
+The notion of \emph{monadically NIP} generalizes all aforementioned notions and is conjectured to precisely capture the hereditary tractable graph classes.